Sportswear Design - MSc

 With access to lab testing facilities and the Alexander Stadium, experimenting with prototypes will become embedded in your practice; you will analyse data and evaluate features and fit against the functional criteria of specific sports, enabling you to create professionally researched and considered garments that are fit for purpose.

 You will further enhance your knowledge of performance sportswear design and manufacturing by working with our industry partners.
-You will develop professional presentation and communication skills to support your future employability and field trips, and associations with local sports fraternities, live industry briefs and work placements will all boost your industry network.
+You will develop professional presentation and communication skills to support your future employability and field trips, associations with local sports fraternities, live industry briefs and work placements will all boost your industry network.

 This is a unique course that is perfectly placed in Birmingham with its sports heritage and community.